eastskykang/eastskykang/README.md

 Please visit my website for my more detailed CV: [donghok.me](www.donghok.me)

 Other than my professional bio, I am an open source enthusiast, an indie game lover and a coffee lover (especially coffee with citrus flavours!).
-I love listening classical music, hiking beautiful mountains in Switzerland, and watching Ghibli anime movies :D
+I love listening to classical music (Specifically I listen to Mahler, Bruckner, Brahms and Beethoven), Radiohead, Sigur Ros, hiking beautiful mountains in Switzerland, and watching lovely Ghibli and Disney animations :D